jstritch/easy-git-annex/README.md

 const apiOptions = { env: anxEnv };
 ```

-The JavaScript `bind` function may be used to pass `this` and other parameters
+The JavaScript `bind` function can be used to pass `this` and other parameters
 to a callback as shown in the fragment below.

 ```javascript